pivoshenko/dotfiles/README.md

-# Configs and Dotfiles
+# 🏗️ Configs and Dotfiles

-🏗️ Configs and dotfiles.
+🏗️ Set of the configs and dotfiles for the tooling.

 ## 🧑🏻‍💻 Installation